kstenerud/concise-encoding/cte-specification.md

  * Between values in a [list](#list) (`["one""two"]` is invalid).
  * Between key-value pairs in a [map](#map), [metadata map](#metadata-map), or [markup attributes](#attributes-section) (`{1="one"2="two"}` is invalid).
  * Between a markup's [tag name](#markup-tag-name) and its [attributes](#attributes-section) (if attributes are present).
- * Between an object and a comment (`[ a/**/ ]` is invalid).

 ### Whitespace **must not** occur:

  * Before the [version specifier](#version-specifier).
- * Between an array encoding type and the opening double-quote (`u "` is invalid).
+ * Between a typed array initiator and the element type (`| u8|` is invalid).
  * Between a marker or reference initiator and its marker ID (`& 1234` and `# |u mydoc.cbe|` are invalid).
  * Between a marker ID and the object it marks (`&123: xyz` is invalid).
  * Splitting a time value (`2018.07.01-10 :53:22.001481/Z` is invalid).
  * Splitting a numeric value (`0x3 f`, `9.
 41`, `3 000`, `9.3 e+3`, `- 1.0` are invalid).
 Use the numeric whitespace character (`_`) instead.
- * Splitting named values: (`@t rue`, `@ null`, `@i nf`, `@n a n` are invalid).
+ * Splitting named values: (`@t rue`, `@ null`, `@i nf`, `@ nan` are invalid).

 Pretty Printing
 ---------------

-Pretty printing is the act of laying out whitespace in a CTE document in a way that makes it easier for humans to parse.
-This section specifies how CTE documents should be prettied.
+Pretty printing is the act of laying out whitespace in a CTE document so that it is easier for humans to parse.
+This section specifies how CTE documents should be pretty printed.

 #### Right Margin

 The right margin (maximum column before breaking an object into multiple lines) should be kept "reasonable".
-"Reasonable" is difficult to define for CTE documents because it depends a lot on the kind of data the document contains, and the container depth.
+"Reasonable" is difficult to define for CTE documents because it depends in part on the kind of data the document contains, and the container depth.

 In general, 120 columns should always be considered reasonable, with larger margins depending on the kind and depth of data.